 In 1954, the site became home to Marineland of the Pacific, a seaside animal theme park, which was the world's largest oceanarium when it opened.
 Opening one year before Disneyland, many considered it California's first major theme park.
 It was best known for its performing Orcas or "killer whales."
 Marineland was sold and closed in 1986 when acquired by Sea World in San Diego (which had opened in 1964).

 Lowe Enterprises became involved with the 102-acre Palos Verdes resort in 1998 and thus began a 10-year development project which has now become the Southern California luxury resort of choice.
 One of the guiding principles in the creation of Terranea was to weave it into the cultural, historical and social fabric of the Peninsula.
 In addition to embracing the classic Mediterranean architecture that defines the area, the Palos Verdes resort pays homage to the rich heritage of the site through the names of many amenities, such as The Catalina Room, Marineland Ballroom and The Vanderlip Suite.
-The resort opened in June 2009 and will celebrate its 10-year anniversary in 2019.
+The resort opened in June 2009.